Semi-0/Propagator/README.md

 which is different from the scheme implementation, and a more generic scheduler supports promise.
-So, both the cell and propagator could be observed by external observers, this could open up some possibilities for visualization.
+So, both the cell and propagator could be observed by external observers, this could potentially open up some possibilities for visualization.